cmorisse/muppy/readme.md

 A set of python fabric functions to make your OpenERP 7 Servers behave as muppets !

-Muppy is released with an MIT Licence.
+Muppy is under A-GPL 3 licence.

 Dont use muppy to install production servers.
 Muppy is intended only for Dev / tests servers.